-The emotional fallout can take some time to process, but your first priority, as a newly unemployed person, is to make a plan to survive financially until you secure your next position.
-Among other things, that means figuring out if you're eligible for unemployment insurance.
+The emotional fallout can take some time to process, but your first priority is to make a plan to survive financially until you secure your next position.
+Among other things, that means figuring out whether you're eligible for unemployment insurance.

 State Unemployment Rules

-Every state has its own rules on unemployment, including how long you have to work to be eligible, how long can receive unemployment compensation, and how much money you'll get.
-Generally, to be eligible for unemployment, you need to:
+Every state has its own rules on unemployment, including how long you have to work in order to be eligible, how long you can receive unemployment compensation, and how much money you'll get.
+Generally, to be eligible for unemployment, you need to meet the following requirements:

-To have lost your job through no fault of your own.
-It usually means that you won't be eligible if you're fired or you quit—but not always.
+To qualify, you must lose your job through no fault of your own.
+That usually means that you won't be eligible if you're fired or you quit—but not always.
 For example, sometimes workers are fired because they're not a good fit, not because they were terminated for cause.